jansmitmans/fluent-wait/README.md

 In this example, the fetchSomeData function is called every second until it returns a non-null result or until 5 seconds have passed.
 If the function still returns a null result after 5 seconds, the 'Timeout!' message is logged to the console.

-Another example will use the standalone method:
+Another example will use the standalone method and the `.then()` handling for promises:

 ```typescript
 import { fluentWait, PollingConfiguration } from './index';